Featured image for post 1a-steel columns.

 P =π^2 EI/L^2, where Pcr is the critical buckling load, which is the load is the max load that the column can carry, and then the stress For can be estimated by dividing the critical load / the area and recall that the Inertia I can be expressed as the multiplication of A*r^2.

-The stress can be evaluated as Fe=π^2 EI/(L/r)^2, can be written as Fe while getting this expression as assumed that the curve starting from zero at end support and increasing to the delta, at the middle and then he got that expression.
+The stress can be evaluated as Fe=π^2 EI/(L/r)^2, which can be written as Fe while getting this expression as assumed that the curve starting from zero at end support and increasing to the delta, at the middle and then he got that expression.

 Critical buckling load value.